 We’re usually pretty good at taking care of the significant details that affect the look and feel of our homes, such as the colour of the paint, furniture, and so on.
 However, you shouldn’t think that your work is finished once these aspects have been taken care of: to give your home the ‘wow’ factor, you’ll need to take your home to the next level by thinking about the details that most people forget about.
-Incorporate the tips we’ve outlined below, and you’ll have a home that’s the envy of the neighbourhood.
+Incorporate the tips I’ve outlined below, and you’ll have a home that’s the envy of the neighbourhood.

-Tone the Room With Curtains
+Tone the Room With Lighting

 The Spaces Between